dezeroku/rustp/README.md

 `rustp` is a tool that can be used to formally verify (prove) code that's written in subset of `Rust` language.
 This project was written as part of my master's thesis (take a look at it [here](https://github.com/d0ku/master_thesis) (in Polish)).

+### Specs

+Currently only assignment bindings are supported, there's still no simplifier that would do the inferring for declarations.

+Validation checks:
+* if there is a reassignment of already defined function/variable (shadowing)

 ### Exit codes

 * 1 - rustc check failed